 Explore the economic record of presidents, starting with Harry S Truman.

 To examine the record of presidents regarding economics, I gathered data from several sources and present it in an interactive visualization.
+The extent to which presidents have influence or control over these matter is unknown.
+Click here to access the visualization, and read the following to learn about the data.

 Here is a description of data that appears.